WillTh3Beast/DangerZone/README.md

 - agent_dossier.txt
 - nuclear_launch_codes.txt

-Now it is quite possible the files will be encrypted, and if they are they will end with the .enc file extension.
+Now it is quite possible the files will be encrypted, and if they are, they will end with the .enc file extension.

+The two files have each have a flag in them.

 ## Dependencies
 - Docker